Email address: email@example.com

 Here is my

-list of favorite books and authors.
+list of favorite books and authors and my Goodreads Account.

 Travel.
 I speak a little French and a few words of Japanese